christadejesus/csv-to-pdf-tool/README.md

-# PW PDF Tool
+# CSV to PDF Tool

 ## Description
-PW PDF Tool is a Python-based script that converts an exported password manager CSV file into a clean, customized, and printable PDF.
+CSV to PDF Tool is a Python-based script that converts an exported CSV, or Comma Separated Values, document to a clean, customized, and printable PDF.
 It allows the user to select which fields from the CSV to include, sorts the data alphabetically, and generates a neatly formatted PDF with a table layout.
-The tool also ensures that sensitive files, like the temporary CSV, are removed after generating the PDF to maintain data security.
+The tool also ensures that potentially sensitive files, like the temporary CSV, are removed after generating the PDF to maintain data security.

 ## Features
-- Converts CSV password exports to printable PDFs.
+- Converts CSV exports to printable PDFs.
 - Customizable field selection for CSV data.
 - Alphabetically sorts the CSV data based on the first selected field.
 - Cleans up long URLs, ensuring they are displayed in a concise format.